Muhammad Muhsin

 I am filled with

 optimism now more than ever.
-Our recently sworn-in president, Muhammadu Buhari has
+Our recently sworn-in president, Muhammadu Buhari, has

 enlivened confidence in the hearts of many Nigerians.
 We foresee a bright light

 at the end of the dark tunnel that used to be our single route.
-There will be a
+There will be a time, soon, in sha Allah, when Nigerians will have to decide whether to leave or stay in their country for higher education or related purposes.
+We have

-love our country and look forward to offer what we can towards taking it to the
+We miss home.
+We love our country and look forward to offering what we can to help it reach the Promised Land.
+You should always be grateful for

 what Allah has provided you with.
-As it’s said, the happiest people do not have
+As they say, the happiest people do not have everything; they are content with what they have.
+This is the lesson

 I have learned, hence this ‘improvised’ piece.